 Managing directors are high-level executives in companies and corporations and are responsible for directing the company's operations, as well as providing strategic recommendations to its board members; they also manage other employees to ensure that business goals are met.

 There is some overlap between the work of CEOs and managing directors, and some businesses use the terms interchangeably.
 Regardless of the name or specific duties, managing directors have a high level of responsibility wit…Read more

-Key Stats for Managing Director
+Job Satisfaction for Managing Director